 - Learn that matter consists of atoms

-History and sources of knowledge
+History and sources

 - From ancient Greeks to Dalton's theory and modern days.